-6. The Joint Selection Committee
+5. Joint Selection Committee (JSC)

-The Joint selection committee shall oversee the application for the EMLE program and the eligibility of applicants for the programme and Erasmus+ scholarships.
+The Joint Selection Committee shall oversee the application for the EMLE programme and the eligibility of applicants for the programme and Erasmus+ scholarships.
 The JSC convenes every year in February or March to approve the ranking of applicants, based on the recommendations by the reviewers, and to decide which students will be invited to apply or will be rejected.
 It will also approve the ranking of potential Erasmus+ scholarship holders and the waiting list for scholarship holders.

-7. The Quality Assurance Committee
+6. Quality Assurance (QA) Committee

 The Quality Assurance Committee is headed by the Quality Assurance Director and is comprised of the Quality Assurance Director (academic affairs) and the Student Support Director (non-academic affairs) with the role of discussing quality assurance issues with all involved stakeholders.
-The outcome of these meetings are presented to the Board in one of the regular Board Meetings in February or September.
+The outcome of these meetings is presented to the Board in one of the regular Board meetings in February or September.

-8. EMLE Advisory Committee
+7. EMLE Advisory Committee

-The Board shall appoint to the EMLE Advisory Committee the representatives of the AMs who have declared their interest in joining.
+The Board shall appoint to the EMLE Advisory Committee the representatives of the Associated Members (AM's) who have declared their interest in joining.
 The Board's decision shall be notified to the AMs by the Director.

-The EMLE Advisory Committee
+Specifically, the EMLE Advisory Committee:

-- Shall allow any of its members at any time to provide feedback on the contents of EMLE courses and thesis topics based on how they relate to their professional needs.
-The QA Committee informs the members of the Advisory Committee on the contents of the Programme and on the yearly reports on QA, collects the feedback, and reports them to the next Board or Teachers meeting; - Shall provide, upon invitation by the Director, suggestions on topic areas for the Master theses, which are relevant for the AMs, may be related to the offer of short internships to the students, or include proposals of co-supervision.
-Suggestions shall be collected by the Director and circulated among the Partners before the Thesis Meeting held on the Midterm Meeting (MTM).
-The final decision on the students' thesis topics rests exclusively with the Board; - Shall advise the Board, upon invitation by the QA Committee, on the contents of the Master course.
-To this purpose, the members of the Advisory Committee shall either send separate emails to the person designated by the QA Committee one week before the date scheduled for the MTM or present their views in person at the following Board meeting.
-This procedure shall be activated biannually; - Shall be notified bi-annually by the Director of the Board decisions on its feedback.
+Shall allow any of its members at any time to provide feedback on the contents of EMLE courses and Master's thesis topics based on how they relate to their professional needs.
+The QA Committee informs the members of the Advisory Committee on the contents of the Programme and on the yearly reports on QA, collects the feedback, and reports it for inclusion in the agenda of the next Board or summer meeting;

+- Shall provide, upon invitation by the Director, suggestions on topic areas for the Master's theses, which are relevant for the AMs, may be related to the offer of short internships to the students, or include proposals of co-supervision. - Suggestions shall be collected by the Director and circulated among the Partners before the Thesis Meeting held during or before the Midterm Meeting (MTM).
+The final decision on the students' Master's thesis topics rests exclusively with the Board; - Shall advise the Board, upon invitation by the QA Committee, on the contents of the EMLE Programme.
+To this purpose, the members of the Advisory Committee shall either send separate emails to the person designated by the QA Committee one week before the date scheduled for the MTM or present their views in person at the following Board Meeting.
+This procedure shall be activated bi-annually; - Shall be notified bi-annually by the Director of the Board decisions on its feedback.